awoods/vivo-custom-webapp/README.md

 ## Usage

 1. Clone this repository
-1. Add any overlay files to their expected location with the `src` directory tree
+2. Add any overlay files to their expected location with the `src` or `home` directory tree
-1. Build the custom webapp
+3. Build the custom webapp
    ```
    mvn clean install -Dapp-name=<my-app> -Dvivo-dir=<path-to-vivo-home>
    ```